-When you trade options with us, you’ll be speculating on the underlying market price using spread bets and CFDs.
+When you trade options with us, you’ll be speculating on the underlying market price using CFDs.
 This enables you to go both long and short without having to entering an options contract.
 You’ll be able to trade on a wide range of markets including forex, shares, stock indices and commodities.

 How do options contracts work?